 Though the COVID-19 news is causing a lot of anxiety and hardships for us all, we are fortunate that for now, we can continue to serve our valued customers the food they love and enjoy via take-out ordering.
-Please give us a call at 802-372-6262 to order between 2 to 8pm (last order by 7:45pm please) or use our online take-out ordering system.

 It’s been a very long road that leads from Thailand to Vermont and across the Champlain Islands causeway to Victoria’s Cafe, Kae Alexander’s new restaurant in the heart of South Hero and the Champlain Islands.

 Upon her arrival to America in 2011, most notably Vermont, she was surprised to see several Thai restaurants throughout the area.
 Initially, she was excited to try the various restaurants and sample their Thai cuisine, but she soon found that the American version of Thai food was much different, lacking many of the ingredients of authentic Thai food.